CesareFaccio/Heart-Rate-LinearFit/README.md

 # Heart-Rate-LinearFit
-a simple linear fit on a middle section of HR data from an activity, useful for quantifying if I am in zone 2 or not.
+A simple linear fit on a middle section of HR data from an activity, useful for quantifying if I am in zone 2 or not.
+This can be easily done using the single example folder and the code that is not commented out in main.py.
+The commented out cod ein main.py creates all csv file equivalents from the fit files in the fit file folder.
+It then applies linear fits to each activity and stores data about then in a pandas dataframe for further analysis.